Tutorial: Reconnaissance playbook

 - Simulate user and IP address (SMB) reconnaissance

-- Review the security alerts from the simulated reconnaissance in Azure ATP
+- Review the security alerts from the simulated reconnaissance in Defender for Identity

 - We recommend following the lab setup instructions as closely as possible.
-The closer your lab is to the suggested lab setup, the easier it will be to follow the Azure ATP testing procedures.
+The closer your lab is to the suggested lab setup, the easier it will be to follow the Defender for Identity testing procedures.

 Simulate a Reconnaissance attack